 Other matching transactions are easy to imagine.
 Imagine that a married woman has set up an automatic payment from her bank account to pay a car loan borrowed prior to her current marriage.
 The car payment is automatically debited on the third day of the month.
 Normally the car payment is made from a payment in the same amount that the wife receives from her previous husband on the first day of every month, pursuant to their divorce settlement.
 In one instance, however, the exhusband's payment was delayed, so that under the community-out-first approach the car payment was actually paid from the married woman's community funds.
-If you don't match the transactions, these circumstances will created a reimbursement claim for using community funds to pay separate debt, while the separate property payment, received late from the ex-husband, just mixes with other funds and will be used for some other expenditure.
+If you don't match the transactions, these circumstances will create a reimbursement claim for using community funds to pay separate debt, while the separate property payment, received late from the ex-husband, just mixes with other funds and will be used for some other expenditure.
+Another approach would be "backward tracing," discussed in Section IX.B or replenishment discussed in Section IX.C.

 As another example, a matching could be made between a check that causes an overdraft which the spouse covers by the transfer of separate property funds into the account.
 Some would argue that an overdraft is community credit, and if repaid with a later separate property deposit then a reimbursement claim would arise for paying community debt with separate property funds.
 Or you could match the transactions, giving the overdrafting check the same character as the funds used to cover the overdraft.
-The problem could be addressed by "backward tracing" discussed in Section IX.A above.
+The problem could be addressed by "backward tracing" discussed in Section IX.B or replenishment discussed in Section IX.C.